renzibei/fph-table/docs/ci.md

 Everything in the first paragraph above still fails there.

 `sizeof` is the exception: it gates on every event, including a push.
-It compares against `tests/ci/baselines/sizeof.txt`, which travels in the same commit as the change that moves it, so the push that merges a recorded change compares the new sizes against the new file and passes.
-There is no state in which reporting rather than gating would save it, and nothing for a label to rescue.
+It compares against `tests/ci/baselines/sizeof.txt`, a file in the tree, and usually that file travels in the commit that moves the sizes, so the push that merges a recorded change compares the new sizes against the new file and passes.

+That is the usual case, not a guarantee, and the reason this gate keeps gating is not that a merge cannot redden `master`.
+It can, with no conflict.
+Reproduced with real git: two pull requests each add a member to the table object, and each regenerates the baseline — which for both is the *same* edit, the same 41 records, `sizeof DynamicFphMap<u64,u64>` going 56 to 64.
+Git takes the identical baseline edit once and both header additions, merges clean, and merged `master` then measures 72 against a baseline that says 64.
+No conflict, no label, and report-only deliberately withheld.

+It gates there anyway, because the alternative is worse.
+The recorded file stays wrong until somebody rewrites it, so with report-only on pushes the merge would go green and the *next* pull request would go red for a difference it did not introduce.
+Reproduced on that same merged `master`: a pull request changing only `docs/ci.md` fails the `sizeof` gate.
+Gating the push puts the red on the commit that caused it, one commit after the cause, where the fix is a follow-up commit running `tests/ci/update-baselines.sh --sizeof`.

+That is the real difference from the other three.
+They compare against a revision, so a signed-off difference leaves nothing behind on `master` for the next pull request to trip over. `sizeof` compares against an artifact, and a stale artifact is everyone's problem until it is fixed.

 ## Method